tnware/django-entra-auth/docs/rest_framework.rst

         ...
         # The default rest framework urls shouldn't be included
         # If we include them, we'll end up with the DRF login page,
-        # instead of being redirected to the ADFS login page.
+        # instead of being redirected to the Entra ID login page.
         #
         # path('api-auth/', include('rest_framework.urls')),
         #